Mikuelify/Skyrat-tg/modular_skyrat/modules/necromorphs/_TODO.md

 	-  Need to finalize all marker extra structures
 	- Create Marker shard version, that can trigger a minor outbreak similar to the blob core setup now.

-ideally you'd want to get rid of the human subtype and just have carbons support all functions of humans and then have all carbons use species